 Lysiane Lavoie is a Ph.D. student at the department of psychology at Université du Québec à Montréal, Canada.
 Her research looks at citizen engagement and alternatives narratives as a step towards depolarization of the points of view in young people.
 She has previously done research for St-Mary’s Hospital Research Center.

 Deniz Kilinc has completed his Master’s degree in Social and Transcultural Psychiatry at McGill University.
 His thesis explored processes of resilience and creative expression on the mental well-being of Syrian refugee children living outside of refugee camps in Turkey.
-He will start his law degree at Queens University in the upcoming semester, planning to specialize in immigration and refugee law.
+He will start his law degree at Queens University in the upcoming semester.

 Daniela Aranibar is a Master’s student in the program of Educational Studies at Concordia University.
 She has previously worked in the development of pedagogical tools aiming for the prevention of violent radicalization for practitioners in the French penitentiary system.
 Her interests focus on the field of applied research, as well as on the development of education programs that can have a lasting positive social impact.

 Olga Siebert is a student in the Graduate Diploma in Communication Studies program at Concordia University.
 Her academic background is in political science, discipline in which she holds a Master of Arts (M.A.).
 Before coming to Montreal, she worked in Brussels as a representative to European institutions in different refugee non-profit organizations, as a policy assistant at Open Society Foundations and a researcher (“Schuman Scholar”) at European Parliament.
 Olga is primarily interested in the impact of new technology and online social movements on the advancement of human rights, e.g. feminist empowerment via social media.